svenhb/GRBL-Plotter/README.md

 ### New in version 1.2.3.x:
+* 1.2.3.3 Z-adaption also for G0 (only to pos. values); add 3rd decimal to Surface scan, Max. depth
 * 1.2.3.2 Bugfix in Z-Value correction when applying height map
 * 1.2.3.1 Removed feedback-loop.
 Save last spindle speed setting from GUI
 * User definable [hotkeys](https://github.com/svenhb/GRBL-Plotter/wiki/keyboard-control)